Preparing 4 Monsoon: Excessive Heat

-Brode said, "Last year we had our highest daytime temperatures in July because we didn't have the moisture to bring down those high temperatures."
+"Last year, we had our highest daytime temperatures in July because we didn't have the moisture to bring down those high temperatures," Brode said.

 Heat cramps, heat exhaustion and heat stroke are all possible, even in temperatures below 100 degrees.